rushabhmahale/Rushabhmahale/README.md

 ## I am the final year student of Electronics and Telecommunication.
 I am pursuing my Degree from Savitribai Phule Pune University i have grasp knowledge about electronics and technical field i have good knowledge about hardware now i am very much passionate about Cloud technology ,Networking, Network security, embedded systems, linux ,Devops python (Data science)

-- 🔭 I'm a multicloud certified guy
+- 🔭 I'm a multicloud guy
 - 🌱 I’m currently learning more about DevOps Tools
 - 👯 I’m looking to collaborate with other cloud enthusiasts to learn & grow together
 - 🥅 2021 Goals: Contribute more to Open Source projects which are related to cloud domain